Three Years at REGENTS will change your life

 - To develop a faculty and staff team who are fulfilled in their role, and who are encouraged to reach their highest potential in their particular field.

-Validation Regents is accredited by the University of Chester
+Validation Regents is an approved academic partner of University of Chester

-Regents Theological College and all its courses are validated by The University of Chester, with the exception of The Ministry Foundation Certificate (MFC), which is a Regents/Elim recognised course.
+Regents Theological College is an approved academic partner of the University of Chester.
+Our courses are validated by the University of Chester and students who successfully complete their programme of study will be eligible for a University of Chester award, with the exception of The Ministry Foundation Certificate (MFC), which is a Regents/Elim Churches recognised course.

 The University of Chester is one of the oldest English higher education establishments of any kind, pre-dating all but Oxford, Cambridge, London and Durham, and its original buildings in the City of Chester were the first in the country to be purpose-built for the professional training of teachers.
 Educational degrees are now just a small part of the 477 course combinations on offer.